Typhoon Krosa (2007)

-Typhoon Krosa, also known in the Philippines as Typhoon Ineng, was a powerful typhoon that impacted both China and Taiwan.
+Typhoon Krosa, also known in the Philippines as Super Typhoon Ineng, was a powerful typhoon that impacted both China and Taiwan in early October 2007.
 The 18th tropical cyclone, the 15th named storm, and the 11th typhoon of the 2007 Pacific typhoon season, Krosa formed from a tropical system east of the Philippines in late September.
 The system became a depression on October 1, and on the following day, the depression quickly developed into a severe tropical storm.
 In the following days, Krosa rapidly intensified into a Category 4 super typhoon and reached peak intensity of 105 kn (in 10-minute winds).
 Krosa would slowly weaken before making landfall on Taiwan.
 After making landfall on Taiwan, Krosa quickly weakened into a minimal typhoon, and rapidly weakened into a tropical depression between Zhejiang and Fujian provinces.
 Krosa transitioned into an extratropical cyclone on October 8.
 Extratropical remnants of Krosa dissipated on October 12.

 In China, Krosa caused large-scale evacuations, but the final impact was minimal.
 In Taiwan however, Krosa caused 5 deaths.